liberat0r/gulpjob/README.md

 ------

 * ~~Move dependencies to package.json~~
-* watcher on change event not working
+* Watcher on change event not working
 * Modularize each task in external file
 * Add image-min support